KevinThomas441/Data-Science-Projects/README.md

 # Data-Science-Projects
 Data Science Portfolio for Kevin Thomas.
 Contains personal and academic projects, presented in the form of Jupyter Notebooks and python scripts.
+Also includes certificates earned for completing MOOCs.

 ## Contents
 ### Online Courses